 B. You are a doctor and have to keep a skeleton for research.

-C. If you have cut open a dead human body for scientific examination you
+C. If you have cut open a dead human body for scientific examination you should keep the skeleton secret.

-D. You have done a crime or done something foolish, but you want to keep
+D. You have done a crime or done something foolish, but you want to keep other from discovering it.

 It would seem that there are three kinds of travel books.
 The first are those that give a personal, subjective (主观的) account of travels which the author has actually made himself, if they are informative and have a good index (索引), then they can be useful to you when you are planning your travels.
 The second kind are those books whose purpose is to give a purely objective (客观的)description of things to be done and seen.
 If a well-read, cultured person has written such a book, then it is even more useful.
 It can be sorted as a selected guide book.
 The third kind are those books which are called "a guide" to some place or other.
 If they are good, they will, in addition to their factual information, give an analysis or an explanation.
 Like the first kind they can be inspiring and interesting.
 But their basic purpose is to help the reader who wishes to plan in the most practical way.